History of Gallagher Guitars: An Origin in Craftsmanship

 J.W. first saw legendary guitarist Doc Watson at this festival.
 Later, he introduced himself while Doc and his son, Merle, were picking under a tree.
 After the festival, J.W. and Don stopped by Doc’s house so Doc could try out the guitars.
 Doc was partial to the G-50, but J.W. hadn’t wanted the blemished instrument to be out in the world, so they made a deal.
 After it all, J.W. allowed Doc to have the guitar and play it for as long as he wanted, so long as he gave it back when he didn’t want to play it anymore.

-That guitar became known as “Ol Hoss” and was played by Doc on many recordings, including the Nitty Gritty Dirt Band’s Will the Circle Be Unbroken, on which Merle Travis famously commented that Doc’s guitar “rings like a bell.”
+As a result, that guitar became known as “Ol Hoss” and was played by Doc on many recordings.
+One of these recordings includes the Nitty Gritty Dirt Band’s Will the Circle Be Unbroken.
+During this recording, Merle Travis famously commented that Doc’s guitar “rings like a bell.”

 J.W. retired in 1976 and Don assumed the responsibility of operating the shop.
 Don was instrumental in developing the longevity of the business and in bringing traditional guitar making into the 21st century.
-In 2015, Don’s son Stephen became the 3rd generation to continue the legacy of Gallagher Guitar Co.
+In 2015, Don’s son, Stephen, became the owner of the storied brand.

-Gallagher guitars are build by hand in limited number.
-The guitar shop operates with 4 employees and builds about 75 guitars per year.
+Gallagher guitars are built by hand in limited number.
 Making a Gallagher guitar takes 3 months and 70-80 hours of labor.
 The workmanship on all Gallagher guitars is the same regardless of price or model.
 The difference in cost of the various models is governed by the cost of materials and the amount and type of trim used.